Marcotsept/waffle.io/WORKING-AGREEMENTS.md

 Particularly Fridays at 6pm :).
 At Waffle we continuously deploy our code to production; a merged PR will be seen by customers in less than 5 minutes.
 When you merge a PR, it's your responsibility, with help from the team, to monitor for any unforseen customer performance or usability impacts.
 That's hard to do when we hit merge and walk out the door.

 ### Clear Acceptance Criteria and Sizing before a card is moved into "Current Iteration"
 As our team grows, it's important to make sure the work we do is clearly defined before we do it.
 The Acceptance Criteria and the Size are determined by the team, usually during a weekly planning meeting.
+At the end of planning, we use a fist of five vote to determine if what's planned is the most valuable work we can do for Waffle's users and our business.
+If any teammember is < 3, we'll discuss as a team and adjust the plan as needed.
 This working agreement helps us all stay on the same page with what we're committing to during an iteration.

 ### Use the `expedite` label for any work that's pulled into "In Progress" and supercedes current work.
 For example, a customer reported bug might need to be expedited.
 Put the `expedited` label on it, so the whole team knows that we're blocking other work to jump on it.